pmarkert/hyperpotamus/README.md

 This script contains two separate steps.
 Each step makes a request.
 If your script only has a single step, then you do not need to mark it as an array (with a - in YAML).
 Hyperpotamus will figure out what you meant.
-If you want to have multiple requests, you do need to use the - syntax to demark where one step ends and another begins.
+If you want to have multiple requests, you do need to use the - syntax to mark where one step ends and another begins.

-#### How do I check the response for content?
+#### Checking the content of the response
 ```yaml
 request: http://www.nodejs.org
 response: This simple web server written in Node responds with "Hello World" for every request.
 ```

-The response section allows you to validate the HTTP response, capture data, or take actions.
-If your response action is just plain text like this example, it is secretly a shortcut for { text : "..." }.
-A text action which will look for exact text (case-sensitive) in the response body.
+The response element allows you to validate the HTTP response, capture data, or take actions.
+If your response action is just plain text, as in this example, it is a shortcut for `text: "..."`.
+A text action which will look for exact (case-sensitive) text in the response body.

-#### Regex anyone?
+#### Regex validation
 ```yaml
 request: http://www.nodejs.org
 response: /simple web server/i
 ```

-[Regex](http://www.regular-expressions.info/) actions are a shortcut for { regex : "...", options : ".." }.
-Regex actions also match against the
+[Regex](http://www.regular-expressions.info/) actions are a shortcut for `{ regex : { pattern : "...", options : ".." } }`.
+Regex actions also match
-response content, but can also contain wild-cards, patterns, captures, and options.
+against the response content, but can also contain wild-cards, patterns, captures, and options.
 In this example the case insensitive option is specified with the /i option.
-To make it cooperate with the YAML parser, your regex can also be enclosed in double or single quotes and it will still be interpreted as a regex as long as the pattern is like "/regex/options".
+To make it cooperate with the YAML parser, if you need to use special characters inside your regex, then your regex can also be enclosed in double or single quotes and it will still be treated as a regex as long as it looks like "/regex/options".
 Valid options are "g", "i", and "m".

-####Validate HTTP Status codes
+#### Validating HTTP Status codes
 ```yaml
 request: http://httpbin.org/status/404
 response: 404
 ```

-Integer actions are a shortcut for { status: ... }.
-Status matches verify that the HTTP status code is what you expected.
-If you omit the response property for a step, the default rule is to make sure that a 200 OK HTTP status code is returned (after following any redirects, by default).
+Integer actions are a shortcut for `{ status: ... }`.
+Status actions verify that the HTTP status code from the response matches what you expected.
+If you omit the response element for a step altogether, a default step is automatically added for you to make sure that a 200 OK HTTP status code is returned.

-####Conditional branching on validation success (or failure)
+### Conditional branching on success or failure
 ```yaml
 - request: http://httpbin.org/get
   response: